TUPLES-Trustworthy-AI/Beluga-AI-Challenge-Evaluation-System/README.md

 * In the `[infrastructure]` section, there are two configuration options:
   - `send_to_orchestrator`: this should alway be set at `false`, since it is only needed for the online evaluation system
   - `resume`: if `1`, starting the evaluation for a submission id preserves any past results and the submission WS is called only on the problems that had not yet been solved.
 If `0` (the default behavior), all past results for a submission id are deleted before evaluating the same submission again.
 There's a third allowed value, i.e. `2`, which is for internal use.
+  - `reboot_time_limit`: leave this to the default (it is used in the online evaluation system to avoid repeating a full evaluation when the submission container is killed -- e.g. due to exceeded resource limits)
 * The `[evaluation]` section includes multiple options:
   - `problem_dir`: this specifies the directory with the benchmark for the deterministic problem.
 It is recommended to keep it to its current value or to keep it commented; both cases result in the training dataset being used
   - `problem_dir_prob`: this specifies the directory with the benchmark for the probabilistic problem.
 It is recommended to keep it to its current value or to keep it commented; both cases result in the training dataset being used
-  - `time_limit`: the time limit, in seconds, for the construction of each plan (deterministic challenge) or for generating the actions in a single simulation (probabilistic challenge).
+  - `time_limit`: the time limit, in seconds, for the construction of each plan (deterministic challenge) or for generating actions in _all_ the simulations for a single problem (probabilistic challenge).
-  - `max_steps`: the maximum number of steps to be executed in any plan; affects both the deterministic and the probabilistic challege
+  - `max_steps`: the maximum number of steps (per jig) to be executed in any plan or simulation; affects both the deterministic and the probabilistic challege
   - `nsamples`: the number of samples (simulations) for the probabilistic challenge
   - `alpha`: the value of the _alpha_ parameter in the scoring function
   - `beta`: the value of the _beta_ parameter in the scoring function
   - `seed`: the seed for the main random number generator
-  - `reboot_time_limit`: leave this to the defautl (it is used in the online evaluation system to avoid repeating a full evaluation when the submission container is killed -- e.g. due to exceeded resource limits)

-By default, all parameters are configured for (relatively) quick dry runs.
-Commented parameters are set to their default values, which are usually the ones used in the competition.
+By default, all parameters are configured for quick dry runs.
+In particular, the step limit and number of samples are kep intentionally very small.
+Once your dry run is successful, you can perform a more realistic test by just commenting all options in the `[evaluation]` section, except for the `seed` parameter: commented parameters are set to their default values, which are the ones used in the competition.

-As an exception, commenting the `seed` parameter enables the default numpy RNG initialization, but during the official evaluation a fixed (undisclosed) seed will be used.
+The exception is the `seed` parameter that, if left commented, enables the default numpy RNG initialization.
+During the official evaluation a fixed (undisclosed) seed will however be used.
 During local runs, we recommended using a fixed seed for predictable results or easier debugging, and commenting the seed if the goal is testing the robustness of the submission code.

 # Starting the Evaluation